Four layers.

-Witness combines a live global map, citizen reporting, a real-time feed, and structured public discourse into a single platform designed to surface truth through transparency.
+Witness combines a live global map, citizen reporting, a real-time feed, and structured public discourse into a single platform designed to make evidence and confidence visible.

 The primary interface.
 Every report, event, and data feed is anchored to a real location and time.
 The world becomes the UI.
 Zoom into any region and see what's happening right now.